Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: MIS -- Market-Implied Sustainability scores

-The core of our approach is to identify which assets are over/under-invested in SFDR 9 funds compared to other funds.
-In particular, for each quarter we identify two groups of funds: SFDR 9 on one side (the most sustainable ``dark green funds''), and SFDR 6 and 8 on the other (funds that have limited or no focus on sustainability).
+The core of our approach is to identify which assets are over/under-invested in sustainable funds compared to other funds.
+In particular, for each quarter we identify two groups of funds: sustainable funds on one side, and funds that have limited or no focus on sustainability on the other.
 Then, for each asset we compute the percentage of funds in each group with a non-zero exposure in it, and we take the difference.
-Let $i$ be the index of the $i$-th security, its SMIS score is:
+Let $i$ be the index of the $i$-th security, its MIS score is:

-where: \begin{itemize} \item U is set of indices characterising the different SFDR type, i.e. $U=\{9,8,6\}$, \item $p_{9,i}$ is the \% of SFDR 9 funds with asset $i$-th in portfolio, \item $p_{U\backslash9,i}$ is \% of other funds with asset $i$-th in portfolios.{\footnote{In this paper we present the results obtained comparing article 9 funds' compositions versus all the other funds ones but different comparisons are possible.
-We obtained similar results comparing article 9 funds' compositions versus article 6 ones.}} \end{itemize} Assuming long-only positions, the indicator is bounded between $-1$ and $1$, with positive values denoting assets that are over-represented in the SFDR 9 funds (hence implicitly more sustainable), and negative values denoting assets that are under-represented in such funds (less sustainable).
+where: \begin{itemize} \item $p_{S,i}$ is the \% of sustainable funds with asset $i$-th in portfolio, \item $p_{\overline{S},i}$ is \% of other funds with asset $i$-th in portfolios. \end{itemize} Assuming long-only positions, the indicator is bounded between $-1$ and $1$, with positive values denoting assets that are over-represented in the funds labelled as sustainable (hence implicitly more sustainable), and negative values denoting assets that are under-represented in such funds (less sustainable).

-Furthermore, we point out that the measure that we provide is relative, and not absolute, as it uses the market funds as a baseline: a score of zero denotes a prevalence of a stock in SFDR 9 funds equivalent to the prevalence in the rest of the market, and is not tied to a specific level of sustainability.
-As a consequence, an increased level of sustainability across companies, or a rising concern for the sustainability among the managers of non-SFDR 9 funds may lead to a change in the baseline, making the comparison of the scores between different time periods problematic.
+Furthermore, we point out that the measure that we provide is relative, and not absolute, as it uses the market funds as a baseline: a score of zero denotes a prevalence of a stock in sustainable funds equivalent to the prevalence in the rest of the market, and is not tied to a specific level of sustainability.
+As a consequence, an increased level of sustainability across companies, or a rising concern for the sustainability among the managers of non sustainable funds may lead to a change in the baseline, making the comparison of the scores between different time periods problematic.